xrstf/rudi/docs/language.md

   but the key expression must return a string; keys can also be identifiers, i.e. unquoted, so `{foo "bar"}` is the same as `{"foo" "bar"}`)

-As you can see, Otto is basically JSON extended with S-expressions.
+As you can see, Rudi is basically JSON extended with S-expressions.

-In addition to these literal data types, Otto understands a number of expressions:
+In addition to these literal data types, Rudi understands a number of expressions:

 ## Expressions

 ### Statements

-Statements are the top-level elements of an Otto program and in fact just an alias for tuples.
+Statements are the top-level elements of an Rudi program and in fact just an alias for tuples.
 The term "statement" is simply used to denote a top-level tuple.

 ```